Harryyadav/slate/source/includes/tasks.md

 Parameter   | Description
 ------------|---------------------
-description | Description field is expanded into content and amendments sub-fields. status      | Status field is expanded into meaning, icon, name and slug sub-fields.
+description | Description field is expanded into content and amendments sub-fields. status      | Status field is expanded into id, meaning, icon, name and slug sub-fields.

 ---